Azure/ARO-RP/docs/prepare-a-shared-rp-development-environment.md

    Later this application will be granted:

    * `ARO v4 FP Subscription` on your subscription.
+   * `DNS Zone Contributor` on the DNS zone in RESOURCEGROUP.
    * `Network Contributor` on RESOURCEGROUP.

 1. Create an AAD application which will fake up the RP identity.